Skip to primary navigation Skip to content Skip to footer

 The Size of a Blue Whale

-The average size of a blue whale is around 80 feet (24 meters) long, with the largest recorded blue whale measuring in at 110 feet (33.5 meters) long.
+The average size of a blue whale is around 50-70 feet long, with the largest recorded blue whale measuring in at 110 feet long.
 To put that into perspective, that’s longer than a basketball court and almost as long as a Boeing 737 airplane.

 Blue whales can also weigh up to 200 tons, which is equivalent to the weight of about 33 elephants.
-Their hearts alone can weigh up to 1,300 pounds (600 kilograms) and are about the size of a small car.
+Their hearts alone can weigh up to 400 pounds and are about the size of a small car.

 Blue Whale Size Comparison to a Megalodon